 - Fluids through a vein (by IV)

-Few patients actually die from an antihistamine overdose, unless there have been serious heart rhythm disturbances or breathing problems.
+Few people actually die from an antihistamine overdose, unless they have serious heart rhythm disturbances or breathing problems.

 Keep all medicines in child-proof bottles and out of reach of children.